RWTH-EBC/CrafTiMod/README.md

 ## Publications

-The realization times will be presented in an open access peer-reviewed paper.
-Until its publication the realization times should be cited in the following way:
+The realization times are presented in an open access peer-reviewed paper and should be cited in the following way:

 <i>	Richarz, J.; Fuchs, N.; Zurke, J.; Imberg, J.; Datsko, T.; Hering, D.; Müller, D..
 Realization times of energetic modernization measures for buildings based on interviews with craftworkers.
-Aachen: Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University, 2023. https://github.com/RWTH-EBC/CrafTiMod
+Scientific Data 10, 476 (2023). https://doi.org/10.1038/s41597-023-02379-6

 ## License & copyright